 6. Donate to orgs doing The Work.
 Can you make it monthly?
 Just a few we like:

 8. Talk to non-Black friends and family who need to hear more anti-racist perspectives.
 That includes “good” liberals and all those “what?
 It was just a joke, I’m not prejudiced!” kinds of folks.
-Standing up and speaking out to them may be the most impactful thing you can do.
+Don’t just smile or laugh nervously to “keep the peace.”
+Standing up and speaking out to the people in your own life may be the most impactful thing you can do.
 You have SO much power in your own networks!
 It makes the difference between an ally and an advocate.

 We need to raise the next generation of compassionate, empathetic, enlightened kids.
 It’s on us, parents.
 We can do this.